wiggle/

 /// indicate whether the function was successful and subsequent results are valid,

-/// or whether an error occured.
+/// or whether an error occurred.
 This trait allows wiggle to return the correct

 /// value when the interface function's idiomatic Rust method returns